Peace-Ada/Loan-Risk-and-Customer-Default-Analysis/README.md

 - Business Insight Generation
 - Data-Driven Decision Making
 ---

-## 🏁 8.
-Conclusion
+##  Conclusion

-CrediTrust's severe **46.67% portfolio default rate** is an underwriting and asset-filtering failure, not a market anomaly.
-The data clearly proves that loan defaults are tightly concentrated among applicants with subprime credit profiles, previous default histories, or volatile employment positions.
-By shifting from a loose screening model to the automated, data-validated risk tier structures outlined in this report, CrediTrust can systematically insulate its capital reserves, steady monthly cash flows, and build a safe, profitable loan portfolio.
+This analysis showed that loan defaults at CrediTrust are strongly influenced by factors such as credit score, employment status, and borrower risk level.
+The findings also revealed that a large proportion of the current loan portfolio falls within the High-Risk category, increasing the company's exposure to potential losses.

+By strengthening credit assessment processes, improving borrower verification, and implementing proactive risk monitoring, CrediTrust can make more informed lending decisions and reduce future default risk.

+---